 (b) Earned income.
-Earned income means total money earned by a person through the receipt of wages, salary, commission, or profit from activities in which the person is engaged as self-employed or as an employee. • 2
+Earned income is the total money a person receives from wages, salary, commission, or profit from activities he or she engages in as a self-employed person or as an employee. • 2

 (1) Wages.
 Wages include total money earned for work performed as an employee including armed forces pay, commissions, tips, piece-rate payments, longevity payments, and cash bonuses before deductions, such as taxes, bonds, pensions, union dues, credit union payments, or cafeteria plans are subtracted. • 3

-(A) Countable wages for military personnel include any allowance included on the earnings statement, such as the Basic Allowance for Housing (BAH) or Basic Allowance for Subsistence (BAS).
+(A) Countable military personnel wages include any allowance included on the earnings statement, except the Basic Allowance for Housing (BAH). • 4

 (C) Reimbursements for expenses, such as a uniform allowance or transportation costs, other than daily commuting, are subtracted from the gross income.

-(D) Payments made for annual leave, sick leave, or severance pay are considered earned income during the month such income is received whether paid during employment or at termination of employment.
+(D) Payments made for annual leave, sick leave, or severance pay are considered earned income during the month such income is received, whether paid during employment or at employment termination.

 (E) Wages that are garnished or diverted and paid to a third party are also counted as income.

 (2) S corporations.
-When a household member is a shareholder in an S corporation, he or she may receive profits from the business in two ways; as a salary and/or as a profit share of the business.
+When a household member is a shareholder in an S corporation, he or she may receive profits from the business in three ways; as a salary, as a profit share of the business, or both.
 Both types of income are reported on the household member's personal income tax return.
-Salary income is considered as earned income and profit share income is considered as unearned income, per (c)(11) of this Section. • 5
+Salary income is considered as earned income and profit share income is considered as unearned income, per (c)(11) of this Section. • 6

 (3) Self-employment.
-Self-employment income is calculated based on procedures listed in this subsection. • 6
+Self-employment income is calculated based on procedures listed in (A) through (H) of this subsection. • 7

 (A) Persons considered self-employed.
 A person is considered self-employed when: